Go Pro

 CompanyGross RevenuePrice/Sales RatioNet IncomeEarnings Per SharePrice/Earnings Ratio

 75.2% of American States Water shares are held by institutional investors.
 Comparatively, 27.9% of Global Water Resources shares are held by institutional investors.
 0.9% of American States Water shares are held by insiders.
 Comparatively, 53.7% of Global Water Resources shares are held by insiders.
-Strong institutional ownership is an indication that large money managers, hedge funds and endowments believe a stock will outperform the market over the long term.
+Strong institutional ownership is an indication that hedge funds, endowments and large money managers believe a stock is poised for long-term growth.

 Summary